Penstemon spectabilis: Description

+Penstemon spectabilis is a perennial herb that grows in an upright or mounding fashion, attaining a maximum height of 2-4 feet and a maximum width of 3-4 feet during its 5-10 year lifespan.

-Penstemon spectabilis is a perennial herb growing erect to a maximum height often exceeding one meter.
-The thin leaves are lance-shaped to oval, serrated on the edges, and up to 10 centimeters in length.
+The thin leaves are lance-shaped to oval, toothed on the edges, and up to 10 centimeters in length.
 The oppositely arranged pairs may fuse about the stem at the bases.

-The inflorescence bears wide-mouthed tubular purple-blue flowers which may be over 3 centimeters long.
-The throat is lighter in color, lavender to nearly white, and hairless inside.
-Flowers bloom April to June.
+The inflorescence bears wide-mouthed, tubular violet or purple-blue flowers which may be over 3 centimeters long..
+The flowers have reddish-purpose nectar guides.
+The throat is lighter in color, lavender to nearly white.

-This plant is often a pioneer species in habitat recently disturbed.
-It is pollinated by wasps such as Pseudomasaris vespoides, as well as by hummingbirds.
+Its fruit is a capsule, and the plant is known to self-seed.